 What then is the purpose of Chapter 13?

-If you file for Chapter 13, you will be able to restructure your financial commitments and makeup up past due payments, such as mortgage or vehicle loan installments.
+If you’re considering filing for Chapter 13, working with a Chapter 13 bankruptcy law firm will be able to help you restructure your financial commitments and makeup up past due payments, such as mortgage or vehicle loan installments.
 After completing the Chapter 13 repayment plan, you will be granted a discharge that cancels most of the debts you still owe.
 The following are some examples of major debts that Chapter 13 may discharge.

 Nonpriority Unsecured Obligations